developmentseed/eoapi-k8s/README.md

 ## Getting Started

-If you don't have a k8s cluster set up on AWS or GCP then follow an IAC guide below that is relevant to you
+If you don't have a k8s cluster set up on AWS or GCP then follow an IaC guide below that is relevant to you

 > &#9432; The helm chart in this repo assumes your cluster has a few third-party add-ons and controllers installed.
 So
-> it's in your best interest to read through the IAC guides to understand what those defaults are
+> it's in your best interest to read through the IaC guides to understand what those defaults are

 * [AWS EKS Cluster Setup](./docs/aws-eks.md)